 We are particularly interested in the contribution of signals mediated by Wnt/β-catenin, JNK, Hedgehog and Decapentaplegic in these processes.

 Our animal model of choice is the fruit fly Drosophila.
 We also make use of cells in culture when appropriate.
 Although our research is not applied, we hope that it will help identify molecules and processes that are relevant to human disease (e.g. cancer).
-In one project, we will use mice, as a first step to investigate such relevance.
 Our general approach involves merging the power of genome engineering with a variety of techniques borrowed from cell biology, biochemistry, chemistry and physics.